Tranzakt/Visual-Laravel/README.md

 When you have defined your application, you can save a snapshot as a development, test, beta or final version, and the definitions you have made will be compiled into PHP/Laravel code for you to test.
-Database definitions will be compiled into Laravel migrations and models, visual definitions will be compiled into e.g. Blade templates.
+Database definitions will be compiled into Laravel migrations and models, visual definitions will be compiled into e.g. Blade templates, etc. etc. etc.
 Factories/seeds and functional/unit tests will also be compiled from the same definitions.

+### Current Status

+Visual Laravel is currently in very early development, with an initial target to define the development kernel and some basic database/list/form functionality in order to demonstrate the viability and try to encourage the open source community to help build out the remaining functionality.

+There are both [short-term](./roadmap.md#the-short-term-roadmap), [medium-term](./roadmap.md#the-medium-term-roadmap) and [long-term](./roadmap.md#the-long-term-roadmap) road maps -
+and obviously the short-term road-map is the current focus.

 We envisage having a single development technology stack (current thinking that it will be a Filament-based solution) but supporting multiple runtime front-end stacks (initially just Livewire, but later Blade, Filament, Intertia/Vue, Inertia/Splade),